 The Computer Programming skill can also be used to restore BP to a system.
-In a fifteen minute turn, each fractional success restores a computer's Barrier Points by 1.
+In a ten second turn, each fractional success restores a computer's Barrier Points by 1.
+In two minutes each fractional success restores a computer's Barrier Points by 10.
+In fifteen minutes each fractional success restores a computer's Barrier Points by 100.